 8 Ways In Which Websites Get Attacked

 Today, hackers have numerous techniques at their disposal to breach a website.
 It is next to impossible to inform you about every one of them and how to avoid them.
-That’s why we have come up with a list of the top 8 ways your website can be hacked.
+That’s why we have compiled a list of the top 8 ways your website can be hacked.

 1. Third-Party Integration

-It’s challenging to keep third-party integration out of the conversation when discussing common security threats.
+Keeping third-party integration out of the conversation is challenging when discussing common security threats.
 It may look like a good deal if you want to monetise your website via ads, but these integrations can risk your site’s being hacked.
 Most of these integrations contain viruses and malware that hackers use to enter your website.

 For example, hackers can breach an insecure extension and use some virus to infect it.
 If you use the same extension, the virus will infect the site, giving hackers complete control of the webpage.